What is Diabetes?

 Like type 1, type 2 diabetes is a chronic, long-term disease.
 There are some genetic risk factors like family history, but unlike type 1, type 2 diabetes I partly preventable and largely manageable, and often even reversible, just by catching a condition called prediabetes before it develops into full-blown diabetes.

-Prediabetes is incredibly common, affecting nearly 1 in every 3 or 84 million American adults.
+Prediabetes is incredibly common, affecting nearly 1 in every 3 Australian adults.
 But it’s also extremely underdiagnosed.
-It is estimated that 90% of Americans who are prediabetic aren’t even aware that they have the condition.
+It is estimated that 90% of Australians who are prediabetic aren’t even aware that they have the condition.
 Prediabetes is no less dangerous for the lack of awareness, as it develops into diabetes in a huge percentage of people with the condition within ten years.

 Of those who do know that they are affected by prediabetes, nearly half do absolutely nothing to change their risk level.
-This is a shame, because prediabetes is a reversible condition (unlike diabetes) when certain minor lifestyle and dietary changes are made.
+This is a shame because prediabetes is a reversible condition (unlike diabetes) when certain minor lifestyle and dietary changes are made. learn more about avoiding diabetes here.

 Diabetes that is developed during pregnancy is known as gestational diabetes, and is relatively common towards the middle of pregnancy, between the 24th and 28th weeks.
 You can be diagnosed with gestational diabetes even if you’ve never had a history of diabetes before, and it doesn’t mean that you’ll still have diabetes after you give birth.
 Gestational diabetes can typically be controlled with diet and exercise, but sometimes pregnant women do need to take insulin to control the condition.